. Is Gluten-Free Low Carb: Breaking Down Myths Around Gluten-Free Diets

 Is Gluten-Free Low Carb: Breaking Down Myths Around Gluten-Free Diets

 Are Gluten-Free diets healthy or just a fad?
 Is there a reason why you should consider going gluten-free?
-Is gluten-free low carb?
-We get these questions all the time from our clients, so if you are confused about what “gluten-free” means, you are not alone.
+Is gluten-free low-carb?
+We get these questions all the time from our clients, so if you are confused about what “gluten-free” means and what it has to do with carbs, you are not alone.

-In this blog post, we will break down the myths surrounding gluten-free and low carb diets, and explain how they differ from each other and what overlap they have.
+In this blog post, we will break down the myths surrounding gluten-free and low-carb diets and explain how they differ and their overlap.

 What is a gluten-free diet?

-There is a lot of buzz around gluten-free lately, but what does it really mean?
+There has been a lot of buzz about gluten-free diets lately, but what does it really mean?
 A gluten-free diet is simply a dietary plan that excludes gluten, a protein found in wheat, rye, and barley.

 Gluten is a binding agent that gives bread and other baked goods their chewy texture.
 It is also found in many processed foods, including cereal, pasta, salad dressings, and soups.